juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 **Disclaimer:** This `.md` contains all the notes from the slides.
 For more in depth content, look through the exercises for Jupyter Notebook for each week.

+The exam will be on the following topics:
+1. Syntax for different data types
+2. Conditional statements and Loops
+3. Indexes for list and strin
+4. Naming conventions (variables, functions and classes
+5. Basic programming keywords in python (for, while, class, def...
+6. Basic printing techniques (print without line break, print variables with messages)
+7. Common built-in functions and how to use them (input(), len()...)
+8. Files and exceptions handling
+9. Basic concepts (attributes/methods) associated with class/objects and how to use them → first session from OOP

 # Class Notes

 ## 14/04/26 Notes (week 1)